RamavathKiran/Non-contact-AC-Voltage-Detector-circuit-diagram/README.md

 ​
 • Assume each has β = 100, so βtotal = 100 x 100 = 10,000

-  So even a small base current into Q1 (say 1pA) can rIt in:
+  So even a small base current into Q1 (say 1μA) can result in:

   • Ic = 10,000 x 1A = 10 mA